jirivrba/filmgraingen/README.md

 - Each run produces **unique grain** unless you fix `--seed`.
 - PNG+ProRes workflow gives the **highest quality** (10-bit, editing friendly).
 - H.264 export is lighter but less faithful for fine grain.

+---

+## License

+This project is released into the public domain via [The Unlicense](LICENSE), allowing unrestricted use, modification, and distribution.